andreasdr/minitscript/README.md

 MiniScript was developed as part of our [TDME2 3D Engine](https://github.com/Mindty-Kollektiv/tdme2) to match the requirements for high performance script execution, as well as straight forward game logic scripting.

-MiniScript might borrow some ideas from JavaScript, Kotlin, PHP and even C++, which you might like and find familier.
+MiniScript might borrow some ideas from JavaScript, Kotlin, PHP and even C# and C++, which you might like and find familier.
 Also note the focus on easy integration into other products and easy customizability and extendability.

 ## 1.1.
 Open source